Volharding Dock: Finishing in the Indies

 When Soerabaja arrived on 15 June 1876 it was more than a year after the deadline for the first dry dock, which had been missed on 27 May 1875.
 Arrival also did not mean that she was ready for service.
 The delay in the delivery of both dry docks brought the NIDM into financial difficulties because it delayed her revenues.
 The NIDM now concentrated on finishing the bigger dry dock, which was launched in February 1877.
 On 5 March 1878 the NIDM and Raalte, Behrend & Co. made a new contract.
 According to this contract the big dock was expected to be ready on 31 March 1878, Soerabaja was estimated to be ready on 30 June 1878.
 On 22 August 1878 the big dock suddenly sank during a trial, and would never resurface.
 Meanwhile the operations of the City of Glasgow Bank had been suspended in November 1877, and were followed by a spectacular collapse on 2 October 1878.
 It subsequently led to the bankruptcy of shipyard Hanna, Donald & Wilson, subcontractor for Raalte, Behrend & Co.
 All this led to a renegotiation of contracts: NIDM would accept the small dry dock and repair facility at Amsterdam Island.
 Raalte, Behrend & Co would either lift the big dock and deliver it, or would pay the insured sum and other indemnities.
 Anyhow, the new CEO Mr. O.C.J.
 Lindemann would depart to Batavia to bring the repair facility and small dry dock in working order as soon as possible.

 All this was a financial disaster for the NIDM.
 The almost total lack of revenue since 1873 led to a default on the 6% bonds in 1880, and a financial restructuring whereby shares lost 85% of their nominal value and the 6% bonds became income bonds.
 At about the same time Raalte, Behrend & Co gave up its attempts to lift the big dock, and paid the indemnities of about 100,000 guilders.
 It gave NIDM the means to finish the small dock, which had not been worked on that much due to limited means.
 The NIDM now expected to finish it in 8–9 months, i.e. July 1881.

 Characteristics

 When she sailed in 1876 the dimensions of Volharding Dock were given as: Length 200 feet, beam 25 feet, hold 20 feet, draught 15.5 feet.
 Other specifications were in the contract.
 She had to be able to lift a 2,000 tons ship of 18 feet draught.
 Minimum keel length docked should be 200 feet, and she should be able to dock peddle ships with a total beam (including peddle boxes) of 72 English feet.
 There would be four pumps in the dock.
 Each of these pumps was in a tower of 25 feet diameter, which also housed a 'vertical' steam boiler.

 Volharding Dock was not self-docking like the dry docks that were built only a few years later.
-Instead the small Volharding Dock should be able to lift the larger dry dock and vise versa.
+Instead the small Volharding Dock should be able to lift the larger dry dock and vice versa.